 System Administrator Login and access to Tools requires use of either a reserved account "admin", or login into an account with SA privileges defined in the role.
-It is stroly recommended that the default password is changed to a strong alphanumeric password for the "admin" account.
-The same name and password is used to access CWIS
+It is highly recommended that the default password be changed to a strong alphanumeric password for the "admin" account.
+The same name and password is used to access the device via CWIS.